 Welcome to The Craven Pothole Club

-Our headquarters are located in Skipton, North Yorkshire.
-We also have field headquarters in Horton-in-Ribblesdale, next to the Crown Hotel, and these provide members and their guests with low cost accommodation in the heart of the Dales caving area.
+Our headquarters in Horton-in-Ribblesdale, next to the Crown Hotel, provide members and their guests with low cost accommodation in the heart of the Dales caving area.

 The Club has a policy of keeping abreast of developments in the caving world, on a local and national scale through representation on the Council of Northern Caving Clubs and membership of the British Caving Association.

 The Craven Pothole Club is committed to the conservation of the underground environment, and takes an active part in the restoration and conservation of caves.